Soulsuke/Sswine/README.md

                    the WINEPREFIX variable correctly set.
 sswine -u/--update: runs 'wineboot' for each edible Ham.
 This is supposed to
                     update wine files on each of them.
+**WARNING:** Although it's already implied, I'd like to state that to use the GTK3 GUI, the ruby gem "gtk3" has to be installed.

 ### config.yaml
 This file must always contain at least an entry.